Sherine Wong

-Sherine Wong Sook Ling (黃淑玲 (黄淑玲, Huáng Shūlíng); born 28 March 1979) is a Malaysian model, winner of Miss Malaysia Universe in 1998 and represented Malaysia in the Miss Universe 1998.
+Sherine Wong Sook Ling (黃淑玲 (黄淑玲, Huáng Shūlíng); born 28 March 1979) is a Malaysian Chinese model and beauty pageant titleholder who the winner of Miss Malaysia Universe in 1998 and represented Malaysia in the Miss Universe 1998.
 She is currently a full pledge model in Hong Kong.

 Personal life

 Born on 28 March 1979, Sherine Wong grew up in Kuala Lumpur.
 During her high school days, she was excelled in athletics.
 She represented her school and Malaysia in triple jumps and long jumps competition.
 She graduated in 2005 with Bachelor of Business & Commerce at Monash University, Australia.

 Beauty pageants

 Miss Malaysia Universe 1998

 Standing at 5'9', when she was just 18 years old, Wong participated in Miss Malaysia/Universe 1998 pageants.
 She was crowned as the Miss Malaysia/Universe 1998 winner at Kota Kinabalu, Sabah where the final round of the pageant was held.
 She represented Malaysia in the Miss Universe 1998 pageant in Hawaii.